assimilatereality/assimilatereality.github.io/_posts/2025-05-05-part4-Cognitive Biases in Troubleshooting: When Our Minds Mislead Us.md

 # Part 4: Cognitive Biases in Troubleshooting: When Our Minds Mislead Us

-In my previous posts, we've explored reality versus fitness perception approaches and frameworks for applying them appropriately.
+In my previous posts, I've explored reality versus fitness perception approaches and frameworks for applying them appropriately.
 However, our evolutionary perception frameworks must account for another crucial factor: cognitive biases that affect technical troubleshooting.

 These mental shortcuts evolved to help us make quick decisions but can significantly impair our ability to diagnose and resolve complex system issues.
 Understanding these biases is essential for effective troubleshooting regardless of which perception approach you favor.